pselle/choosing-javascript-framework/README.md

 # Sample apps from Choosing a JavaScript Framework

-These are the (very, very) simple sample applications walked through in the (upcoming) Choosing a JavaScript Framework book, from [Bleeding Edge Press](http://bleedingedgepress.com).
+These are the (very, very) simple sample applications walked through in Choosing a JavaScript Framework, from [Bleeding Edge Press](http://bleedingedgepress.com/our-books/choosing-javascript-framework/).

 ## Serve Files